andrew/ultimate-awesome/README.md

 - [remote-software-companies](https://github.com/RemoteByDefault/remote-software-companies) - Remote software companies list with tech stack and basic information about the compensation.
 Check it out! 🚀.
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
 - [awesome-cybersecurity](https://github.com/secnotes/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
-- [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites.
 - [Awesome-JavaScript-Libraries](https://github.com/themeselection/Awesome-JavaScript-Libraries) - The Currated list of 200+ Awesome JavaScript libraries to add stunning UI components in your projects.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [awesome-nonprofit-discounts](https://github.com/wordnik/awesome-nonprofit-discounts) - A list of awesome companies who discount their software for nonprofit orgs.